 He recently represented clients on redevelopment, land use and environmental permitting and property remediation issues in Seattle, Tacoma, Renton, Bellevue, Kirkland, Bothell, Sammamish, Mercer Island, Snoqualmie, Everett, King County, Snohomish County, Anacortes, Bainbridge Island, Bremerton, Poulsbo, Gig Harbor, Port Orchard, Milton, Bonney Lake, Sunnyside, Richland and several other venues statewide.

 Additionally, Chuck served as Vice Chair, Fund Development and Treasurer for the Urban Land Institute (ULI), Northwest District Council, is a Member of the Boards of Futurewise and Great City, and is a King County Trustee of Forterra.

-Additionally, he contributes regularly on urban development topics for several publications including The Atlantic Cities, The Atlantic, The Huffington Post, seattlepi.com, and Crosscut.com.
+Additionally, he is the author of Seeing the Better City (2016), Urbanism Without Effort (2013), and contributes regularly on urban development topics for several publications including CityLab/Atlantic Cities, The Atlantic, The Huffington Post, seattlepi.com, and Crosscut.com.
 He blogs regularly at myurbanist.com.